What is the purpose of the HATCH: Taronga Accelerator Program?

 What are the eligibility criteria for this program?

-To be eligible for the HATCH: Taronga Accelerator Program, applications must meet the following criteria:
+To be eligible for the Pre-Accelerator or Accelerator Programs, applications must meet the following criteria:

 - Applicants can be individuals or teams of up to a maximum of four (4) people